What income sources do I get from a post office?

 How do I finance the purchase of the post office?

 If you need a loan, Banks can usually lend up to 50% of the purchase price of the post office.
-If you need a bank loan you need to own property (your own house or an investment property), otherwise the bank will not lend you money.
-I can provide you with names of brokers who can assist you with getting a loan.
-These brokers don’t pay me a commission.
-I just provide their names because they can help you with the loan.
+If you need a bank loan, you usually need to own property (your own house or an investment property), otherwise the bank will not lend you money.
+We can provide you with names of brokers who can assist you with getting a loan.
+These brokers don’t pay us a commission.
+We just provide their names because they can help you with the loan.
 If you have your own broker who can help you, work with him/her.
-It doesn’t matter to the seller or me who helps you get a loan.
+It doesn’t matter to the seller or us who helps you get a loan.

 How often will Australia Post pay me?